Here is the Alienware Aurora R6 configuration sent to TechRadar for review:

 Size: 8.3 x 14.2 x 18.6 inches (21 x 36 x 47 cm; W x D x H)

-Over the years, Alienware has built up a reputation for building large, powerful, and expensive gaming machines, yet its Aurora range of gaming desktops boast compact designs and more affordable prices, while maintaining Alienware’s hard-won standing in the gaming community.
-The Alienware Aurora R6, which we review here, looks set to continue that tradition.
+Over the years, Alienware has built up a reputation for building large, powerful and expensive gaming machines, yet its Aurora range of gaming desktops boast compact designs and more reasonable prices – all while maintaining Alienware’s hard-won standing in the gaming community.
+The Alienware Aurora R6 looks set to continue that tradition.

-The Alienware Aurora R6 sits between Alienware’s Alpha range of affordable and compact PCs and the high-end Alienware Area 51 (we just reviewed the Threadripper Edition).
+The Alienware Aurora R6 sits between Alienware’s Alpha range of affordable and compact PCs and the high-end Alienware Area 51.
 While this puts the Aurora R6 in the mid-range of Alienware’s offerings, don't be fooled into thinking this is simply a middle-of-the-road gaming machine.

-It combines everything we’ve come to expect from Alienware’s devices, including powerful components and an eye-catching design – culminating in one of the best gaming PCs you can buy today.
+It combines everything we expect from Alienware’s products, including powerful components and an eye-catching design – culminating in one of the best gaming PCs you can buy today.

 Price and availability